Dr. Gary Tanchak, D.C.

 Upper back pain happens when you experience discomfort in the area between your shoulder blades.

 Pain in the upper back is mainly caused by poor posture.
-When you sit at your computer for much of the day or spend too much time playing video games or scrolling through social media on your smartphone, you may irritate your upper back.
+Sitting at your computer for much of the day, spending too much time playing video games, or scrolling through social media on your smartphone may irritate your upper back.

-Pain in the upper back manifests sharp, stabbing, achy, or crampy feeling.
+Pain in the upper back manifests as a sharp, stabbing, achy, or crampy feeling.

 Other causes of upper back pain include:

-• Traumatic injury: You may injure yourself in a car accident, slip and fall, get injured at work, lifting incorrectly, or go too hard during workouts.
+• Traumatic injury: You may injure yourself in a car accident, slip and fall, get injured at work, lift incorrectly, or go too hard during workouts.

 • It may be scoliosis, fibromyalgia, spinal deformity, or problematic kyphosis.